Waracle/cake-manager/NOTES.md

         * Consider extracting the literal version numbers to property fields to make life better for future hackers on this code

+    index.jsp:
+        * Not used, remove?
+        * Use a doc type, try to avoid quirks mode rendering where possible